Muschamp Rd

 People Spread Awesome!

-The real point and reason for this post is I continue to watch my keyword referrals and web analytics and someone was reading my old writings on search engine optimization and I realized I really should see how I’m doing for some keywords lately.
+The real point and reason for this post is I continue to watch my keyword referrals and web analytics and noticed someone was reading my old writings on search engine optimization and I realized I really should see how I’m doing for some keywords lately.
 It is one thing to say you’re monitoring keywords and phrases, it’s another to keep that data private, it is a whole ‘nother thing to list which keywords you care about publicly and who outranks you.

 One of the pieces of advice experts always give to job searchers is to look at their online presence, their social media profiles, and what comes up in Google when someone types in your name.
 I don’t really think I do badly overall, though if I knew that when April asked to interview me it would become a fixture in my personal Top 10 Google results, I would have dressed better, lost weight, and probably lost the Movember sideburns.
 My mom never liked them.